-The quality of work done by a student is indicated by the symbols, A (-), B (+/-), C (+/-), F, FN, P, PR, and U. A grade of FN indicates failure due to non attendance or stopped attendance without an official withdrawal; PR indicates progress reported; and, P indicates a letter grade of B- or better.
+The quality of work done by a student is indicated by the symbols, A (-), B (+/-), C (+/-), F, FAHV, FN, P, PR, and U. A grade of FN indicates failure due to non attendance or stopped attendance without an official withdrawal; PR indicates progress reported; and, P indicates a letter grade of B- or better.
+A grade of FAHV may be awarded when an Academic Honesty Violation is deemed a Level Two Violation.